OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-01_Testing_for_Prompt_Injection.md

     ```

 Technique: exploits the language model’s contextual memory and multi-turn conversational capabilities by injecting a sequence of seemingly benign prompts that implicitly encode malicious intent.
 Instead of direct policy violations, the attacker uses indirect references and semantic nudges that gradually shift the model’s internal representation toward harmful objectives.
-Impacts: manipulate the model to produce harmful content indirectly through conversational context and multi-turn iteractions.
+Impacts: manipulate the model to produce harmful content indirectly through conversational context and multi-turn interactions.

 **Structured Output Attack**